trepa/mod_log_chat_mysql5/README.md

   * Download Emysql: https://github.com/Eonblast/Emysql
   * cd Emysql && make
   * Make sure that emysql.app is present in the Emysql/ebin folder.
 If not build the Emysql module again.
-  * In another directory download ejabbed-modules from subversion: svn co https://svn.process-one.net/ejabberd-modules
+  * In another directory download ejabbed-contrib from git: https://github.com/processone/ejabberd-contrib
-  * Copy Emysql/ebin/* to your ejabberd-modules (ebin) folder: cp Emysql/ebin/* ejabberd-modules/ejabberd-dev/trunk/ebin/
+  * Copy Emysql/ebin/* to your ejabberd-contrib (ebin) folder: cp Emysql/ebin/* ejabberd-contrib/ejabberd-dev/ebin/
   * Download mod_log_chat_mysql5 : git clone https://github.com/candy-chat/mod_log_chat_mysql5.git
-  * Move the mod_log_chat_mysql5 directory into the root of the ejabberd-modules folder
+  * Move the mod_log_chat_mysql5 directory into the root of the ejabberd-contrib folder
-  * Navigate to the mod_log_chat_mysql5 directory in the ejabberd-modules folder and call ./build.sh
+  * Navigate to the mod_log_chat_mysql5 directory in the ejabberd-contrib folder and call ./build.sh
   * If successful the module has been compiled and output to ebin/mod_log_chat_mysql5.beam.
 Copy this file to your ejabberd system ebin folder folder (e.g. /usr/lib/ejabberd/ebin on Debian)
   * Copy all the Emysql files to your ejabberd system ebin folder as well.
 (Emysql/ebin/*)
   * Create required mysql table like this